-And if nothing worked, you would at least try to understand why they made up their mind and looked for a new supplier, to be able to take action and ensure it would not happen with other clients.
+And if nothing worked, you would at least try to understand why they looked for a new supplier (or decided for them, if the supplier approached them), and take action to ensure it would not happen with other clients.

 Role play in the interview